Published: Oct 1, 2019. 20 min read

 “It’s about the money, baby.
 It's peanut money but it's guaranteed.
 I can't risk starting a business.
 Taxes will kill it even before it starts.”

-Unconsciously, Cynthia buried her head in her palms.
+Unconsciously, Gola buried her head in her palms.

 Then a month passed, and another, and another.
 Gola’s heart healed as she prepared for the imminent change.
 A year later, she walked into the Administrative Secretary’s office and handed in her resignation letter.